AriFordsham/GHCWiki/backpack.md

 - Edward Z. Yang's [ thesis](https://github.com/ezyang/thesis/releases) contains detailed information about the specification and implementation of Backpack.
 We also have an older [ paper draft](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/backpack-2016.pdf) which was submitted to ICFP'16.
 History nuts can also read the original [ POPL paper](http://plv.mpi-sws.org/backpack/) but note that Backpack has changed dramatically since then.

-- Hackage does not yet support uploads of Backpack-using packages. [ next.hackage](http://next.hackage.haskell.org:8080/) is a Hackage instances running a development branch of Hackage that can handle Backpack; for now, Backpack-enabled packages should be uploaded here.
+- Hackage supports uploads of Backpack using packages.
+For an example, see [ https://hackage.haskell.org/package/unpacked-containers](https://hackage.haskell.org/package/unpacked-containers)

 You might find it useful to find some code using Backpack.
 Here are the biggest examples worth looking at:

+- [ unpacked-containers](https://hackage.haskell.org/package/unpacked-containers) supplies unpacked sets and maps, using Backpack's ability to unpack through signatures.

 - [ backpack-str](https://github.com/haskell-backpack/backpack-str) defines a signature and implementations for strings.
-It is quite comprehensive, and the packages are available on next.hackage.
+It is quite comprehensive.

 - [ coda](https://github.com/ekmett/coda) parametrizes over a few core data types including notions of "delta".
 It takes advantage of zero-cost abstraction, which lets it split into multiple data types, while still ensuring they are UNPACKed in the end.